 Such a good weekend.
 Went with a group of mates who all had a great time.
 The highlight was two gorgeous babes cooking us breakfast after the night out!!
 Definitely a must do!

-Just like your Aunt Karen after her 3rd divorce, lawn bowls has undergone a complete transformation.
-The sport was once reserved for your Grandpa John and his mates, but has now been overtaken by a bunch of shoeless, beer-sinking, 20-something-year-old larrikins.
-Forget everything you’ve ever thought, lawn bowls is the newest kid in town and it’s cooler than you ever thought your grandparents could be.
+Just like your Aunt Karen after her 3rd divorce, lawn bowls have undergone a complete transformation.
+The sport was once reserved for your Grandpa John and his mates but has now been overtaken by a bunch of shoeless, beer-sinking, 20-something-year-old larrikins.
+Forget everything you’ve ever thought, lawn bowls are the newest kid in town, and it’s cooler than you ever thought your grandparents could be.
 The perfectly manicured greens of Wanaka are the perfect place to test this new sport out too.

 Whether you’re celebrating a win, attempting to drown your sorrows or just taking the piss out of the buck for his unco-skills, the clubhouse is the perfect place to retire for some post-game bevvies.
 It might not have the same vibe as your local footy or cricket club, but there is something so fun about drinking with old people.